2006 O'Hare International Airport UFO sighting: Reaction from the Federal Aviation Administration and United Airlines

 Both United Airlines and the Federal Aviation Administration (FAA) initially denied that they had any information on the O'Hare UFO sighting until the newspaper Chicago Tribune, which was investigating the report, filed a Freedom of Information Act (FOIA) request.
-The FAA then ordered an internal review of air-traffic communications tapes to comply with the Chicago Tribune FOIA request which subsequently uncovered a call by the United supervisor to an FAA manager in the airport tower concerning the UFO sighting.
+The FAA then ordered an internal review of air traffic communications tapes to comply with the Chicago Tribune FOIA request which subsequently uncovered a call by the United supervisor to an FAA manager in the airport tower concerning the UFO sighting.

-The FAA stance concludes that the sighting was caused by a "weather phenomenon" and that the agency would therefore not be investigating the incident.
+The FAA theorized that the sighting was due to a "weather phenomenon" and would therefore not be investigating the incident.
 According to astronomer Mark Hammergren, weather conditions on the day of the sighting were right for a "hole-punch cloud", an unusual weather phenomenon.

 UFO investigators have argued that the FAA's refusal to look into the incident contradicts the agency's mandate to investigate possible security breaches at American airports such as in this case; an object witnessed by numerous airport employees and officially reported by at least one of them, hovering in plain sight, over one of the busiest airports in the world.
 Some witnesses interviewed by the Chicago Tribune were apparently "upset" that federal officials declined to further investigate the matter.

 Media coverage

-The Chicago O'Hare airport UFO story was picked up by various major mainstream media groups such as CNN, CBS, MSNBC, Fox News, Chicago Tribune, and NPR.
+The Chicago O'Hare airport UFO story was picked up by various major mainstream media groups such as CNN, CBS, MSNBC, Fox News, the Chicago Tribune, and NPR.

-On February 11, 2009, The History Channel aired an episode of the television show UFO Hunters with the title "Aliens at the Airport" in which they reviewed the incident.
+On February 11, 2009, The History Channel aired an episode of the television show UFO Hunters with the title "Aliens at the Airport", in which they reviewed the incident.

 The incident is also featured in the television series Hangar 1: The UFO Files episode "Unfriendly Skies".

-This incident also is detailed in the series Ancient Aliens Season 19, Episode 9: Aliens in Our Airspace.
+This incident also is detailed in the series Ancient Aliens Season 19, Episode 9: "Aliens in Our Airspace".